Skip to content

 Looking for a place to eat or grab a coffee on campus?
 Housing & Food Services provides a list of restaurant and cafe options, including hours of operation.

-Hall Health Center
+Husky Health Center

 Housing